Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

 \section{Methodological Contributions}

 We now detail the main methodological contributions of this paper.
-First, we describe our motivating deep neural network architecture.
+First, we describe our motivating deep neural network framework, which is based on variational Bayesian inference.
 Next, we propose a new effect size analogue projection that is more robust to collinear input data.
-Lastly, we derive a closed-form solution for the RATE methodology under this new framework and describe novel extensions.
+Lastly, we derive closed-form solutions for the RATE methodology under this new framework.
+While this framework satisfies the requirements for RATE, we can also calculate RATE values for any neural network for which we can sample from the posterior predictive distribution.
+However, this framework provides one key advantage for RATE in that it permits these closed-form solutions.